-This section describes the compensation packages of the Company's principal executive officer, principal financial officer, and three other most highly compensated officers who were employed by the Company on December 31, 2018 (such individuals are referred to as the "Named Executive Officers" or "NEOs" in this proxy statement).
+This section describes the compensation packages of the Company's principal executive officer, principal financial officer, and three other most highly compensated officers who were employed by the Company on December 31, 2019 (such individuals are referred to as the "Named Executive Officers" or "NEOs" in this proxy statement).
 The NEOs and their positions are identified below:

-- David O'Reilly Chairman of the Board - Greg Henslee Executive Vice Chairman of the Board and former Chief Executive Officer - Greg D. Johnson Chief Executive Officer and Co-President - Jeff M. Shaw Chief Operating Officer and Co-President - Tom McFall Chief Financial Officer and Executive Vice President
+- David O'Reilly Chairman of the Board - Greg Henslee Executive Vice Chairman of the Board - Gregory D. Johnson Chief Executive Officer and Co-President - Jeff M. Shaw Chief Operating Officer and Co-President - Tom McFall Chief Financial Officer and Executive Vice President